 Encephalitis is a complex neurological syndrome caused by inflammation of the brain.
 Children are among those most severely affected.

 However, there is limited knowledge about the causes of encephalitis in children worldwide and a cause is not found in up to 70% of cases using routine testing.

 Australia has unique viruses and other infectious agents that potentially cause encephalitis.
 There is also increasing awareness of immune-mediated causes of encephalitis, but these have not been systematically studied in children.

-The Australian Childhood Encephalitis study, led by Professor Cheryl Jones and Dr Philip Britton, aims to describe the incidence, aetiology, clinical characteristics, potential risk factors and short-term outcomes among Australian children hospitalised for encephalitis.
+The Australian Childhood Encephalitis study, led by Professor Cheryl Jones and Dr Philip Britton, aims to describe the causes, clinical features and consequences of this severe disease among Australian children.